‘Who am I?’

 Now, the question is: What does happen upon becoming Mool-abided or Spiritually Awakened (a person of higher consciousness, the Gurmukh…)?
 Does it mean one’s problems and strives will disappear?
 Does it mean that one retires from all activities of life and meditate twenty-four hours?
 No!

 Upon experiencing Spiritual Awakening (Enlightenment…), one’s problems still will be there, one’s duties still will be there, life’s strife and situations still will be there, body’s diseases and sickness and death still will be there.

 However, what changes is the perception or angle of vision of approaching life.
-One simply becomes witness to his life, without any trace of emotional attachment – be in the world, but not of it.
+One simply becomes witness to his life, without any trace of delusional attachment – be in the world, but not of it.

-According to the Gurbani, he accepts everything he undergoes as the Divine Hukam (Law of Nature) with equanimity of the mind.
+According to the Gurbani, he accepts everything as the Divine Hukam (Law of Nature) with equanimity of the mind.
 He is like the water drops which do not adhere to the lotus leaf!
 His mind becomes open to everything, but remains detached!